We All Have a Frontline

 “Why, all the many things that are above it.

 A lot of modern freedom is in actuality rooted in fear.
 It is not so much a commitment to the rules of law, as a timidity before responsibility.
-The Gospel is neither conservative, nor is it liberal; it is transformational, and as a result, sooner or later, it will be counter-cultural.
-Our allegiance as Kingdom people asks of us the not only courage to obey to the rules, but also courage to do what is right.
+The Gospel agenda in the world is neither conservative, nor is it liberal; it is transformational, and as a result, sooner or later, it will be counter-cultural.
+Our allegiance as Kingdom people asks of us not only courage to obey to the rules, but also courage to do what is right.
 This kind of courage might translate for us, at times, into some arduous, uncomfortable, counter-cultural living.

 The resilient withstand with clarity.

 Rosa Parks said that she has, “learned over the years that when one’s mind is made up, this diminishes fear; knowing what must be done does away with fear.”
 Withstanding is bolstered by clarity.
 “We tend to think we lack motivation, when what we lack is clarity” (James Clear).
 It is clarity that sustains motivation.
 Without clarity, it is too easy to take the easy road.